uit-no/research-software.uit.no/content/projects.md

   more flexibility to potentially parallelize over the pairs.
 - We moved the project to GitHub to simplify collaboration and to introduce a code review workflow.
+- We started tracking issues and ideas in GitHub issue threads instead of via email.
 - We identified the computationally intensive steps.
 - Most of the code consisted of merging large tables which we re-implemented using a Pandas inner join.
 This significantly simplified the code.